Subspace Optimization for Large Language Models with Convergence Guarantees: Non-convergence of GaLore

 \textbf{Counter-Example.} We consider the following quadratic problem with gradient noise:

 where $\mA= \in\R^{(n-r)\times n}$, $\mB= \in\R^{n\times n}$ with $\mD\in\R^{(n-r)\times(n-r)}$ generated randomly, $\mC= \in\R^{n\times n}$, $\xi$ is a random variable uniformly sampled from $\{1,-1\}$ per iteration, and $\sigma$ is used to control the gradient noise.
 It is straightforward to verify that problem (\ref{eq:counterexample}) satisfies Assumptions \ref{asp:lb}-\ref{asp:sg}.
-Moreover, as \(\mX\) approaches the global minimum of \(f(X)\), the true gradient \(\nabla f(X) \to 0\), while the gradient noise persists with a variance on the order of \(\sigma^2\).
+Moreover, as \(\mX\) approaches the global minimum of \(f(\mX)\), the true gradient \(\nabla f(\mX) \to 0\), while the gradient noise persists with a variance on the order of \(\sigma^2\).
 Fig.~\ref{fig:qp} illustrates the performance of GaLore when solving problem (\ref{eq:counterexample}).
 It is observed that GaLore fails to converge to the optimal solution, regardless of whether the AdamW or MSGD optimizer is used.

-\textbf{Non-convergence of GaLore. }Based on the aforementioned insight, we establish the following theorem regarding the non-convergence of GaLore. \begin{theorem}[Non-convergence of GaLore] There exists an objective function $f:\R^d\rightarrow\R$ satisfying Assumptions \ref{asp:lb}, \ref{asp:ls}, a stochastic gradient oracle $(F,\gD)$ satisfying Assumption \ref{asp:sg}, an initial point $\vx^{(0)}\in\R^d$, a constant $\epsilon_0>0$ such that for any rank $r_{\ell}<\min\{m_{\ell},n_{\ell}\}$, subspace changing frequency $\tau$, any subspace optimizer $\rho$ with arbitrary hyperparameters and any $t>0$, it holds that
+\textbf{Non-convergence of GaLore. }{The following theorem depicts GaLore's non-convergence based on the above insight.} \begin{theorem}[Non-convergence of GaLore] There exists an objective function $f:\R^d\rightarrow\R$ satisfying Assumptions \ref{asp:lb}, \ref{asp:ls}, a stochastic gradient oracle $(F,\gD)$ satisfying Assumption \ref{asp:sg}, an initial point $\vx^{(0)}\in\R^d$, a constant $\epsilon_0>0$ such that for any rank $r_{\ell}<\min\{m_{\ell},n_{\ell}\}$, subspace changing frequency $\tau$, any optimizer $\rho$ { that inputs a subspace gradient of shape $r_{\ell}\times n_{\ell}$ and outputs a subspace update direction of the same shape} and any $t>0$, it holds that

-\end{theorem}
+\end{theorem} {